Agoric/documentation/main/guides/wallet/README.md

       petname: 'Instance',
       boardId: INSTANCE_BOARD_ID,
     });
-    // Our issuer will default to something like `FungibleFaucet.Assurance`. walletSend({
+    // Our issuer will default to something like `FungibleFaucet.Token`. walletSend({
       type: 'walletSuggestIssuer',
       petname: 'Token',